 A Member whose membership has been discontinued or has lapsed under clause 17.3:

-must seek renewal or re-apply for membership in accordance with this Constitution; and
+must seek renewal or re-apply for membership; and

-may be re-admitted at the discretion of the Board.
+may be re-admitted at the discretion of the Board;

+in accordance with this Constitution

 Forfeiture of Rights

 A Member who ceases to be a Member, for whatever reason, shall forfeit all rights in and claims upon the Branch and its property and shall not use any surf lifesaving equipment or other property of the Branch including Intellectual Property.
-Any Branch documents, records or other property in the possession, custody or control of that Member shall be returned to the Branch immediately.
+Any Branch documents, records or other property in the possession, custody or control of that Member must be returned to the Branch immediately.

 Membership May Be Reinstated